sap-tutorials/Tutorials/tutorials/workzone-enrich-3-webdynpro-app/workzone-enrich-3-webdynpro-app.md

     <!-- border -->![Assign app to group](14-assign-app-to-group.png)

-    Now that the app is configured, it is automatically added to the **Applications** page in SAP Work Zone.
-You can also add it to your home page or to any workspace overview page.
+    Now that the app is configured, it is automatically added to the **Applications** screen in your site.
+You can also add it to one of your workpages.

-### View the app in the Applications page
+### View the app in the Applications screen

 1. Click the **Site Directory** icon in the side panel.